 Data with a View

 This post covers viewsheds – raster grids that indicate which areas are visible from a specific location.
-(Updated April 2016 with new images.)
+(Updated May 2021 for Pro.)

 Some of you may remember that stately Timeball Station in Lyttelton: